-Since early 2011, the unrest in Syria has led more than 700,000 Syrians to seek refuge in the neighbouring countries of Jordan, Lebanon, Iraq, and Turkey, resulting in significant humanitarian needs.
-According to the United Nations Office for the Coordination of Humanitarian Affairs , up to four million people inside Syria, including two million who are internally displaced, are also in need of humanitarian assistance.
-It is estimated that 60,000 people have died in the ongoing conflict, with thousands more wounded.
+Since early 2011, the unrest in Syria has led more than 1.6 million Syrians to seek refuge in the neighbouring countries of Jordan, Lebanon, Iraq, and Turkey, resulting in significant humanitarian needs.
+According to the United Nations Office for the Coordination of Humanitarian Affairs , up to 6.8 million people inside Syria, including 4.25 million who are internally displaced, also need urgent help.
+It is estimated that 93,000 people have died in the ongoing conflict, with thousands more wounded.

 In Syria, CIDA support has assisted:

 Canada's assistance is helping to save lives, feed the hungry and protect those affected by the crisis.